Why Large-Scale Farming Isn't Practical

 2. Land Use

-Secondarily, with the high level of transportation of agricultural output from commercial farms comes the extensive need for road maintenance and traffic congestion.
-This has causes many interstate road issues such as cracking asphalt and potholes, placing unnecessary wear-and-tear on all traffic on these roads, largely affecting pedestrian vehicles.
+Secondarily, with the high levels of transportation of agricultural output from commercial farms comes the extensive need for road maintenance and traffic congestion.
+This has caused many interstate road issues such as cracking asphalt and potholes, placing unnecessary wear-and-tear on all traffic on these roads, largely affecting pedestrian vehicles.

-Community Supported Agriculture further connects local producers to consumers, allowing consumers to receive a share of the local harvest through subscription services or through contributions of labor on the farm.
-CSAs help strengthen sense of community through sharing the risks of farming with both producers and consumers, while allowing the knowledge of knowing exactly how and where our food is produced.
+- Community Supported Agriculture (CSA): Community Supported Agriculture further connects local producers to consumers, allowing consumers to receive a share of the local harvest through subscription services or through contributions of labor on the farm.
+CSAs help strengthen a sense of community through sharing the risks of farming with both producers and consumers while allowing the knowledge of knowing exactly how and where our food is produced.

 © 2018 Efran Martinez